justinnuwin/pygit2-dev/dep-repo/Windows_build.md

 PS> python setup.py install
 ```

-Note that if the user does not have admin access, the `--user` flag needs to be appeneded to the `install` command to install the module to the user's `site-packages`.
+Note that if the user does not have admin access, the `--user` flag needs to be appended to the `install` command to install the module to the user's `site-packages`.

 Run the test, `backend.py` script.
 If you get the following error: